Hour two, Sean Hannity Show, 800-941-SHAWN, our number if you want to be a part of the program.

 And, you know, with all the hoopla about it, I don't even want to know.

-So, in a sense, you know, forgive them for they know not what they do because they've been lied to.
+So in a sense, you know, forgive them for they know not what they do because they've been lied to.

-Uh it it does it does rile people up.
+It does rile people up.

-Just like they said he was Stalin, Hitler and Mussolini.
+Just like they said he was Stalin, Hitler, and Mussolini.

-Anyway, Mike, you I I hear what you're saying.
+Anyway, Mike, I hear what you're saying.

 If they want to divorce their husbands, it's sad.

-I wouldn't recommend it uh over politics, but I guess the marriage is not that strong to begin with.
+I wouldn't recommend it over politics, but I guess the marriage is not that strong to begin with.

 Tom, how are you?